132nd-vWing/132-TRP-388/TRP/SAT/SAT 1 High and Medium altitude deliveries .md

 * Objective 6: Utilizing Safe Escape Maneuver.
 * Objective 7: Able to give and receive 3-point attack brief.
 * Objective 8: Know the difference between shooter-shooter and shooter-cover and when they can be used.
+* Objective 9: Know how to set up a wheel .

 ## Trainee Preparation
 - Study 132nd SAT document (Surface Attack Tactics) version 0.3: